MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ![Yammer business-to-business guest support.](../media/yammer-b2b-azure-guests.png)

-This setting is a Yammer network wide setting.
+This setting is a Yammer network-wide setting.
 Enabling guest access here will allow community admins to add guests to any Yammer community in the network.
 You can control guest access to individual Yammer communities [by using sensitivity labels](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites).

 > [!NOTE]
 > If your Yammer network is provisioned after December 15th, 2020, then AzureAD-B2B guest functionality is already enabled by default for your organization.